 Want to learn more about public affairs strategy?
 Castle Group has you covered!

 Sometimes it helps to just talk through the issue to decide whether a public affairs strategy is the best approach.
-Contact Castle’s Senior Director of Public Affairs, Taylor Connelly, to set up a discovery call.
+Contact Castle’s Senior Director of Public Affairs, Taylor Connolly, to set up a discovery call.